xujunjiejack/PFACS_Spring/README.md

 Now, you are good to go by opening the browser.

-It only runs the frontend, so if you want to make it actually usable, run the backend.
-It connects the frontend and the backend with web service.
+It only runs the frontend on port 3000, so if you want to make it actually usable, run the backend.
+Frontend connects to the backend with web service.

+### 3:   The structure of main components
+- Context (It's a mechanism for all components to get data, but it doesn't really help too much)
+- Login
+- Sessions
+    - Create new sessions
+    - Manage sessions
+- Specific session
+    - Live Dashboard
+        - Live student status
+        - Class Overview
+    - Dashboard Report

+Couple data structures, mostly interface, are created to ensure the communication between different components:
+- Student
+    - It's the data structure that defines the essential property for a student
+- GoogleClassroomInfo
+    - For creating session, a wrapper for google classroom data